 - Store any leftover pomelo in an airtight container.
 They will keep for up to 3 days in the refrigerator.

 Pomelo not only tastes great, but it’s also full of healthy benefits.
-Like all citrus fruit, pomelo has a high level of Vitamin C, which helps boosts the immune system to fight off sicknesses.
-Additionally, pomelos are rich in antioxidants, aid digestion, reduce cholesterol, reduce high blood pressure and help with inflammation with their antibacterial properties.
+Like all citrus fruit, pomelo has a high level of Vitamin C, which helps boost the immune system to fight off sicknesses.

 Check your local grocery stores in the produce section near the oranges.
-They are most likely the largest citrus fruit on the shelf, and look for the greenish/yellow fruit that looks like grapefruits.
+They are most likely the largest citrus fruit on the shelf and look for the greenish/yellow fruit that looks like grapefruits.
 I found my pomelos at Traders Joe's and my local Asian markets.

 Related Recipes